 How to Pay the Shared Responsibility Payment

-Shared responsibility payments are due by April 15th following the end of the year.
-Shared responsibility payments are paid through withholding, estimated payments, payments made with an extension, or remitting payments when the return is filed.
+Shared responsibility payments are due by April 15 following the end of the year—in other words, by tax day.
+They can be paid through withholding, estimated payments, payments made with an extension, or when you remit a tax payment when your tax return is filed.

-It is certainly possible that a person may have paid in enough tax through withholding, estimates, and refundable tax credits that they would not need to make additional payments specifically for the shared responsibility payment.
-In this case, the taxpayer will receive a lower refund due the shared responsibility payment being added to their total tax liability.
+It's certainly possible that you might have paid in enough tax through withholding, estimates, and/or refundable tax credits that you wouldn't have to make additional payments specifically for the shared responsibility penalty.
+In this case, you'd just receive less of a refund, if any, because the shared responsibility payment is added to your total tax liability.

-In some cases, however, the shared responsibility payment can turn what would otherwise be a refund into a balance due, or may increase a balance due.
-In this situation, the person pays any balance due by the April 15th deadline.
-The person may also want to review and adjust their withholding or estimated payments for the current year to prevent having a balance due at tax time next year.
+In some cases, however, the shared responsibility payment can turn what would otherwise be a refund into a balance due.
+Or it might increase what you owe the IRS.
+In this situation, you should pay any balance by the April 15 deadline.

-If a person cannot afford to pay their shared responsibility payment in full, the best course of action would be to consult with a tax professional or to call the IRS to review what options are available.
-One option would be to set up a monthly payment plan.
+If you can't afford to pay the shared responsibility payment in full, consult with a tax professional or call the IRS to review what options are available to you.
+You might be able to set up a monthly payment plan.

 NOTE: Tax laws change periodically and the above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.